Interstellar-Network/Interstellar-Book/src/M3_demo_tutorial.md

 ## Demo purpose

-The purpose of this demo is to show how a mobile wallet can use the [Trusted Transaction Protocol client](./TTVP_Client.md) to confirm a transaction in a higly secure way
+The purpose of this demo is to show how a mobile wallet can use the [Trusted Transaction Protocol client](./TTVP_Client.md) to confirm a transaction in a higly secure hardware-backed trusted way

 ## Start The demo